Welcome to the Research Guide for Biblical Worldview and Pedagogy I and II.

 Professional library assistance is available on campus, by phone at 540-441-8400, or by email at firstname.lastname@example.org

-Represents the most complete bibliography of educational materials available since 1966.
-Indexes 1.2 billion records of education-related materials--journal articles, books, reports, etc. If you locate an article and ERIC does not provide a full-text, you can check PHC to see if we subscribe to the periodical, and if not, you may request the article through ILL.
+ERIC represents the most complete bibliography of educational materials available since 1966.
+Indexes 1.2 billion records of education-related materials--journal articles, books, reports, etc. If you locate an article and ERIC does not provide a full-text, you can check PHC Library's Periodical Listings to see if we subscribe to that specific periodical.
+If not, you may request the article through ILL.

 JSTOR contains articles and abstracts of over 240 scholarly journals in a wide range of disciplines.
 If you find an article that you need and the full-text is not available, check the library's periodicals listing to see if the journal is available from another PHC database.
 If not, you may request the article by ILL.

 Children's Library provides access to a wide range of full-text children's books including recent award winning books and featured authors, You can also search by a variety of methods including cover art and/or artist.

 Global School promotes the sharing of ideas, resources, and best practices among teachers.

 International Reading Association at http://reading.org accesses a variety of web resources that promote and teach literacy, including recommended book lists for all ages and the most recent research in education.

 Lexile provides a process to identify reading levels of students and text.

 Center on Reinventing Public Education provides the most current trends in educational philosophy with links to additional worthwhile resources.

 National Center for Education Statistics is the National Center for Education Statistics providing valuable research results.